dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 It registers that application with DBOS Cloud.

 **Parameters:**
+- `[application-name]`: The name of the application to register.
+By default we obtain the application name from package.json.
+This argument overrides the package name.
 - `-d, --database <string>`: The name of the Postgres database instance to which this application will connect.

 ---